jonlpersson/ed-latimore/site/_posts/2022-03-08-losing-someone-you-love.md

 But the truth is, death is a part of life.
 And later might never come.

 Hearing that someone is dying can send you into the mourning process before they’ve even passed on to the other side.
-This is called anticipatory grief.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> Basically, you start going through the early stages of grief in anticipation of the loss.
+This is called anticipatory grief.<sup>[1](#fn:1){: .footnote rel="footnote"}</sup> Basically, you start going through the early stages of grief in anticipation of the loss.

 Though it’s natural to feel, it steals your mind away from the present moment and the fact that you still have time to spend with your loved one.